-Course Assignments and Expectations: All assignments must be turned in by the due date, unless approved by instructor.
-Points will be deducted for late assignments.
-All assignments must be completed in an exemplary fashion in order to receive an A.
+Instructor's Policies for the Course as Appropriate (attendance, late assignments, etc.) The instructor will provide detailed instructions and expectations for each assignment.
+All assignments must be turned in by the due date, unless approved by the instructor.
+NO course work will be accepted during finals week.
+All assignments must be completed in an exemplary fashion in order to receive an A. Attendance is required to receive participation points.